abriljordan/threat_intel_aggregtor/README.md

 # Threat Intelligence Aggregator

 A modern web application that aggregates threat intelligence data from multiple sources including AbuseIPDB, VirusTotal, and Shodan.
-The application provides both a command-line interface (CLI) and a web dashboard for threat intelligence analysis.
+The application provides a web dashboard for threat intelligence analysis.

 ## Features